Zehntor/Comp2017---Yal2JVM/README.txt

 The code generator looks at each node and uses a particular generator according to the node type.
 The particular generators are created at a factory.
 There are N generator types:
+- Assign code generator
+- ExprTest code generator
+- Function call code generator
+- Function code generator
+- If code generator
 - Module code generator
-- Function code generator
+- Statement code generator
-- Function end code generator
+- Statement list code generator
-- Function call code generator
+- While code generator